How to Fill a Vape Cartridge: Complete Guide (2026)

 • The heating element to absorb oil completely

 What happens if you skip priming?
-Dry hits, burnt taste, potentially damaged coil.
-Always wait!
+Dry hits, burnt taste, and potentially a damaged coil that ruins the cart.
+Always wait.

 Step 8: Test and Vape

-• Screw cartridge onto your 510 thread battery
+• Screw the cartridge onto your 510 thread battery

 • Take a small test puff

-• If it tastes good and produces vapor, you’re ready to go!
+• If it tastes good and produces vapor, you’re done

 How to Fill Press-Top Cartridges (Step-by-Step)